How do I register for the Program?

 How many matches can I have?

-What happens if I don't get a match, even if I have registered by the deadline?
+What happens if I don't get a match, even if I have registered or applied by the deadline?

 Mentors: will be placed back into the mentor pool for consideration in the next matching period (based on their mentoring preference: JD first year, second year, third year and/or international full-time MLM)